 Volunteering can be a good way to meet people who are influential in your community, and grow your network.
 It’s possible to improve your career (and your financial situation as a result) with the help of people you meet while doing volunteer work.
 While you probably aren’t volunteering at the soup kitchen in the hopes that it will lead to a meeting with a local business leader, that is one of the possible perks.

 Additionally, you show your character when you volunteer your time.
 People like to help the helpful.
 When you show that you support your community, and that you are interested in the good of the community, you can drum up support.
 If you decide to start a business, or if you have some other venture in mind, people are more willing to work with you when they see what you have accomplished in the community.
 Doing community service and helping out with charity work can be a great way to improve your visibility.

 Giving back is important.
 Even if it never substantially helps your financial situation, charitable giving can come back to help you later.
+There are charities that work towards all sorts of causes, like health issues, environment issues, and issues in the community.
+There is something for everyone’s interests.
 Even those who aren’t particularly religious often recognize that “what goes around comes around.”
 If you want sound finances, it doesn’t hurt to help others.
 Give money, or volunteer your time and talents.
 You’ll be better organized in life and finances, and you’ll feel better about your situation.
 You might even end up with tangible benefits.
 At the very least, though, you’ll enjoy a good dose of the “warm fuzzies.”